WonwoongCho/WonwoongCho.github.io/_pages/about.md

   - /about.html
 ---

 I got an admission from Purdue ECE as a Ph.D. student and plan to start my first semester from Spring 2021.
 I have earned my M.S. degree in CSE at Korea University, advised by [Prof. Jaegul Choo](https://sites.google.com/site/jaegulchoo/).
 My research interest lies in Generative Models, Interpretable Deep Learning.
-I received B.A. in the department of Film, Television and Multimedia at Sungkyunkwan University.
+I received B.A. in the department of Film, Television and Multimedia at Sungkyunkwan University in Korea.

 Publication
 ======